markus7017/myfiles/shelly/README.md

 It also informs you when an update is available.
 Use the device' web ui or the Shelly App to perform the update.

+## Other resources

+Check the following resources for additional information

 ## Discovery

 The binding uses mDNS to discover the Shelly devices.